Will-ALVIDI/cppStartingKit/README.md

 * Save the changes.
 * Then activate this custom build system by going in `Tools > Build System` menu and choose the `User - C++`.

+The first part of this code which begin by `"cmd"` is the `Build` function.
+The second, from `"variants"`, define the `Run` function.

-As the compiling processes could require an entire guide I will just detail the first lines which are the most important.
+As the compiling processes could require an entire guide I will just detail the first line which is the most important and redirect you to the [MinGW-w64 official documentation](http://www.mingw.org/wiki) and the [Unofficial Sublime Text Documentation](http://sublime-text-unofficial-documentation.readthedocs.org/en/latest/reference/build_systems.html) to improve your knowledges :

 * `"g++"` call the launching of `g++.exe`, the compiler.
 * `"-Wall"`, for "warn all", will warn you for all errors.
 * `"*.cpp"` wil include all the `*.cpp` files stored in the same folder.
 * `"-I"`, for "include", and `"../header"` will include a folder called "header", one level above the current file directory.
 * `"-o"`, for "output", followed by `"${file_path}/${file_base_name}"` will output your executable, a `*.exe` file, inside the current file path with your current file name as base name.

+Those commands are part of the MinGW-w64

 **Build and Run by a command prompt**